psk100/CopyNote/README.md

 Add clipboard text to note and when you click on the NOte it will add copy text then you can paste in anywhere

-This program add copy text or clipboard txt to textbox and  you can copy the text from  textbox when you click on it you can also update the if you modify the textbox note then it will modify automaticaly save csv file
+This program add copy text or clipboard txt to textbox and  you can copy the text from  textbox when you click on it you can also update the if you modify the textbox note then it will modify automaticaly and save csv file

 Author:PSK100